johnnysteel/Class_Webpage/README.md

 This is a simple webpage project that demonstrates the use of HTML, CSS, and JavaScript to create a webpage with a navigation bar and display browser attributes and geolocation information.

-To view the webpage, click on the link below: https://venus.cs.qc.cuny.edu/~bijo6541/
+To view the webpage, open up the following link: https://venus.cs.qc.cuny.edu/~bijo6541/

 ## Table of Contents